How To Start A Nonprofit In Missouri

 $39 + State Fees

-Our nonprofit formation service includes free year of registered agent, bylaws, website, domain & more.
+Our nonprofit formation service includes a free year of registered agent, bylaws, website, domain & more.

 MO Nonprofit Articles of Incorporation Requirements

-To incorporate a Missouri nonprofit, you must complete and file nonprofit articles of incorporation with the Missouri Secretary of State.
+To incorporate a Missouri nonprofit, you must complete and file Nonprofit Articles of Incorporation with the Missouri Secretary of State.
 See the document below and click on any number to see what information is required in the corresponding section.

-How Long Does It Take to Start a Missouri Nonprofit?
+How long does it take to start a Missouri Nonprofit?

-Does a Missouri Nonprofit Need a Registered Agent?
+Does a Missouri Nonprofit need a registered agent?

 Get a Federal Employer Identification Number (EIN)

-You’ll need to get an employer identification number (an EIN) as soon as your nonprofit’s articles of incorporation have been approved by the state.
+You’ll need to get an Employer Identification Number (EIN) as soon as your Missouri Nonprofit Articles of incorporation have been approved by the state.
 You will need an EIN to open a bank account, to apply for federal and state tax exemptions, and to register as a Missouri charity.

-After Missouri approves your nonprofit’s Articles, apply for an EIN at the IRS website.
+After Missouri approves your nonprofit’s articles, apply for an EIN at the IRS website.
 Or you can take advantage of our convenient EIN service for an additional fee when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws

 But you would want to adopt bylaws even it wasn’t required by the state.
 Why?
 Without bylaws, your nonprofit corporation’s directors and officers will struggle to guide the organization consistently and with a single vision.
 You wouldn’t be able to provide clear answers to questions like, “What happens if our members want to remove a director?” or “What are each officer’s distinct responsibilities?”
-Missouri nonprofit bylaws allow a corporation to address many of its likeliest obstacles in advance, which makes them one of your nonprofit’s most important internal documents.

 This is where Northwest can help.
 Instead of trying to write your nonprofit’s bylaws from scratch, when you hire Northwest you can use our free template for writing nonprofit bylaws to help you get started.